julianeon/julianeon/README.md

 ### Hello World 👋

-I'm a software consultant and product support supporter living in San Francisco, California.
+I'm a software consultant and product support supporter fan in San Francisco, California.

 I like to code, run and read science fiction.
 I'm reading Code, by Petzold, now.

 I read Hacker News and Indie Hackers.
+Also lobste.rs.

-I like to learn about coding, entrepreneurship and AI.
+I like reading about coding, entrepreneurship and AI.

 Also, I'm friendly.
 Say hi!